ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/run_through/example2/_index.md

 ## Working *config.yaml*

 `fdp run` should create a working *config.yaml* file, which is read by the Data Pipeline API.
+In this example, the working *config.yaml* file is pretty much identical to the original *config.yaml* file, only `{CONFIG_DIR}` is replaced by the directory in which the working *config.yaml* file resides.

 ```yaml
 run_metadata: